Tantric sex

 Tantric sex is any of a range of practices in Hindu and Buddhist tantra that utilize sexual activity in a ritual or yogic context.
 Tantric sex is associated with antinomian elements such as the consumption of alcohol, and the offerings of substances like meat to deities.
 Moreover, sexual fluids may be viewed as power substances and used for ritual purposes, either externally or internally.

 The actual terms used in the classical texts to refer to this practice include "Karmamudra" (Tibetan: ལས་ཀྱི་ཕྱག་རྒྱ las kyi phyag rgya, "action seal") in Buddhist tantras and "Maithuna" (Devanagari: मैथुन, "coupling") in Hindu sources.
 In Hindu Tantra, Maithuna is the most important of the five makara (five tantric substances) and constitutes the main part of the Grand Ritual of Tantra variously known as Panchamakara, Panchatattva, and Tattva Chakra.
 In Tibetan Buddhism, karmamudra is often an important part of the completion stage of tantric practice.

 While there may be some connection between these practices and the Kāmashāstra literature (which include the Kāmasūtra), the two practice traditions are separate methods with separate goals.
 As the British Indologist Geoffrey Samuel notes, while the kāmasāstra literature is about the pursuit of sexual pleasure (kāmā), sexual yoga practices are often aimed towards the quest for liberation (moksha).

 History

 In its earliest forms, Tantric intercourse was usually directed to generate sexual fluids that constituted the "preferred offering of the Tantric deities."
 There is already a mention of ascetics practicing semen retention in the 4th century CE Mahabharata, although those techniques were rare until late Buddhist Tantra.
 Up to that point, sexual emission was both allowed and emphasized.
 Around the start of the first millennium, Tantra began to include practices of semen retention, like the penance ceremony of asidharavrata and the posterior yogic technique of vajroli mudra.
 They were probably adopted from ancient, non-Tantric celibate schools, like those mentioned in Mahabharata.

-The Brhadaranyaka Upanisad contains various sexual rituals and practices which are mostly aimed at obtaining a child which are concerned with the loss of male virility and power.
-One passage from the Brhadaranyaka Upanishad states:
+The Bṛhadāraṇyaka Upaniṣad contains various sexual rituals and practices that are mostly aimed at obtaining a child and are concerned with the loss of male virility and power.
+One passage from the Bṛhadāraṇyaka Upaniṣad states: